-We previously filed a registration statement on Form S-1 (Registration No. 333-234741), which is currently effective registering the resale of a total of 1,794,977 shares of Common Stock, and a registration statement on Form S-1 (Registration No. 333-257178), which is currently effective registering the resale of a total of 1,341,355 shares of Common Stock.
+We previously filed a registration statement on Form S-1 (Registration No. 333-234741), registering the resale of a total of 1,794,977 shares of Common Stock, and a registration statement on Form S-1 (Registration No. 333-257178), registering the resale of a total of 1,341,355 shares of Common Stock.
 The availability of such a large number of shares of Common Stock for sale in the public market could harm the market price of the stock.
 Further, other shares may be offered from time to time in the open market pursuant to Rule 144, and these sales may have a depressive effect as well.